Wendat Nation: Economy

 About 70% of the area north and west of Lake Simcoe and south and east of Georgian Bay, where the Wendat nation occupied, was agricultural land.
-Because of this, most Wendat were farmers, and their economy was based on horticulture by growing maize, beans and squash.
+Because of this, historically most Wendat were farmers, and their economy was based on horticulture by growing maize, beans, and squash.

-The Huron (Wyandotte) lived in Ontario near the northern limit of where agriculture was feasible and had less fertile soils than many other regions to the south and west.
+The Wendat lived in Ontario near the northern limit of where agriculture was feasible and had less fertile soils than many other regions to the south and west.
 Nevertheless, with polyculture (practiced predominantly with the Three Sisters), they produced surpluses for trading with nearby non-agricultural peoples.

-As the Iroquois and other Native Americans did not plow their land, a team of scholars (Mt.
+As Indigenous peoples of the Northeastern Woodlands did not historically plow their land, a team of scholars (Mt.
 Pleasant and Burt) concluded that their lands retained more organic matter and thus were higher in yields of maize than early Euro-American farms in North America.